 How about Drake?
 Does he have people writing lyrics for which he takes credit and incorporates into his raps?
 Not according to his “ghostwriter,” Quentin Miller, who is quoted as saying, “I got an opportunity to work with one of the biggest artists in hip-hop and we were on the same wavelength.
 We collaborated.”
 Drake is like most artists in history.
-They’re influenced by others and sometimes even collaborate with other talent.
+They’re influenced by others and sometimes even collaborate with other talents.
 That’s not ghostwriting.

 As for the third episode, college students who hire someone to write a term paper that they represent as their own intellectual work are committing academic fraud, intellectual dishonesty, and, to the extent the term paper is not really original, plagiarism.
 Students have to be deceptive from start to finish to pull this transaction off.

 As for the people who accept money to provide students with term papers, they are more accomplices to academic fraud than ghostwriters.
 The entire transaction works only under the cover of subterfuge.
-Usually the parties don’t even meet; the entire transaction is handled by an intermediary.
+Usually, the parties don’t even meet; the entire transaction is handled by an intermediary.
 If the student is dissatisfied with the quality of the work or, as it often happens, discovers that he or she has received a recycled essay that will trip a plagiarism filter, there’s no recourse.

 Charles Barkley, like ninety-nine percent of celebrities, used a professional ghostwriter to put his memoir together.
 Some celebrities are more involved in the process than Barkley apparently was.
 But what we have here is a book written by co-authors.
-I’m not privy to the details of this particular transaction, but since Roy S. Johnson, the Sports Illustrated writer who was contracted to work with Barkley, gets formal credit in the book, his role is best desscribed as a co-writer.
+I’m not privy to the details of this particular transaction, but since Roy S. Johnson, the Sports Illustrated writer who was contracted to work with Barkley, gets formal credit in the book, his role is best described as a co-writer.
 Ghostwriters toil in the background, giving up credit for a fee.
 Collaborators generally are out front, share the copyright, and take a cut of the revenue.